-The Judiciary looks with strong disfavor on motions or requests to continue court events for all of its case types and in all of its courts.
+The RMI Judiciary looks with strong disfavor on motions or requests to continue court events for all of its case types and in all of its courts.

-The Judiciary strongly disfavors the continuance of matters scheduled for trial and oral argument.
+The RMI Judiciary especially strongly disfavors the continuance of matters scheduled for trial and oral argument.